iTrauco/experiments-in-threeJS/README.md

 1. Go to Pull Requests

-2. Click on the name of thw desired Pull Request
+2. Click on the name of the desired Pull Request

 3. A visual preview of the results will appear on the following overview/summary screen for the pull request.